kontent-ai/management-sdk-net/README.md

 var responseVariant = await client.UpsertLanguageVariantAsync(identifier, response.Elements);
 ```

-Or you can construct instance of strongly type model without necessity to retrieve the data from Kontent.
-You just provide the elements you want to change.
-If the property is not initialized (is `null`) the SDK won't include to the payload.
+You can also construct an instance of strongly type model and provide values for the elements you want to change, without the necessity to retrieve the data from Kontent.ai.
+If a property is not initialized (is `null`) the SDK won't include it in the payload.

 ```csharp
 // Defines the content elements to update